Last updated: May 2016

-In addition to evaluations of other charities, GiveWell publishes substantial evaluation on itself, from the quality of our research to our impact on donations.
+In addition to evaluations of other charities, GiveWell publishes substantial evaluation of our own work, from the quality of our research to our impact on donations.
 This page summarizes two key metrics: (a) money moved and (b) web traffic.

 Money moved to recommended charities